Definition, Etiology, Pathogenesis Top

 Superficial thrombophlebitis refers to inflammation of the veins located above the fascial layer that is usually accompanied by thrombosis of varying severity.

-Thrombophlebitis of varicose veins accounts for ~90% of all cases of superficial thrombophlebitis, more frequently affecting the greater (long) saphenous vein, less often the smaller (short) saphenous vein.
+Thrombophlebitis of varicose veins accounts for ~90% of all cases of superficial thrombophlebitis, more frequently affecting the medial greater (long) saphenous vein, less often the lateral lesser (short) saphenous vein.
 The mechanism of thrombophlebitis includes stasis in the varicose veins and abnormalities of the venous wall, which lead to thrombosis and subsequent inflammation of the venous wall.

-Idiopathic superficial thrombophlebitis usually affects the small saphenous vein or the great saphenous vein, but may develop in any superficial vein.
+Idiopathic superficial thrombophlebitis usually affects the lesser saphenous vein or the greater saphenous vein but may develop in any superficial vein.

 Catheter-related superficial thrombophlebitis (excluding catheters inserted directly into the central vein) most frequently affects the superficial veins of the upper extremities, less frequently the superficial veins of the lower extremities.
 It is caused by the insertion and long-term use of peripheral venous catheters.
 Factors contributing to the development of thrombophlebitis include large-bore catheters, central venous catheters inserted via a peripheral vein (eg, antecubital vein), infection, hypercoagulability, hormone treatment, and irritants (eg, drugs or potassium chloride administered via the catheter).